 Overwatch streamer Daniel "Dafran" Francesca says he would follow in Ninja's footsteps and move from Twitch to Mixer, but the platform would need to offer him some serious coin to do so.

 The former Overwatch League told his fans on August 1, “let me just get it out of the way, yes I would move to Mixer.”

 However, Dafran has one condition that Mixer would need to promise if he were to make the move.
 “For $30K a month.
 Yes I would go to Mixer for $30K a month.
 Not even joking, dude.
-Not even fucking joking.”
+Not even joking.”

 Dafran’s statement came shortly after legendary Fortnite pro Ninja announced he would start streaming exclusively on the platform.
 News that got a lot in the industry buzzing.